 ... expressions like ahead of us, I look forward, and before us orient times with respect to people,

 (and here again, the people facing the oncoming time are like the upstream-facing fish)

 While others orient times relative to other times:

 expressions like precede and follow orient times with respect to times.

-All of which leads to rather thrilling (I think) conclusion:
+All of which leads to the rather paradoxical conclusion:

 That is why the weeks to follow are the same as the weeks ahead of us.